Hello, World!

 News

 • Science published our eLetter, along with an editorial and article discussing its implications.
-In it, we call into question a widely reported Science paper, funded by Meta, which suggested that Facebook’s news feed algorithm prevents misinformation.
+In it, we call into question a widely reported Science paper, funded by Meta, which suggested that Facebook’s news feed algorithm is effective at preventing misinformation.

 • Our research on election polls on social media has been covered by various media outlets, including Tech Policy Press, El País, Fox network, and Phys.org!